-- maintaining the positive relationships with the ESFA and DfE that developed successfully during the preopening phase; - by ensuring the School is rigorous in delivering good value for money high quality education and training; - identifying potential sources of funding through grant funding, donations and lettings income to supplement core ESFA funding.
+- maintaining the positive relationships with the ESFA and DfE that developed successfully during the pre opening phase; - by ensuring the School is rigorous in delivering good value for money high quality education and training; - identifying potential sources of funding through grant funding, donations and lettings income to supplement core ESFA funding.
+The school is however not reliant on lettings income for day-to-day running costs. - The school has undertaken the Cyber Essentials certification and all staff are required to complete the NCSC Cyber Security training for school staff.